Protryon/lib-rs-mirror/README.md

     ```

     This will launch a local web server on [localhost:3000](http://localhost:3000) that serves HTML from `front_end/public/` and *live reload* styles from `style/src/*.scss`, so you can browse the site and edit the styles locally.

+### Troubleshooting

+* If you get "patch for … in … did not resolve to any crates." error when building, delete `Cargo.lock` files from the project.

+* If you get an error about missing table "cache", or missing column "origin", download the data files again.